Toronto Raptors: 2021–2024: The Pascal Siakam era

 Scottie Barnes, selected fourth overall in the 2021 NBA draft, was named the 2022 NBA Rookie of the Year and became the face of the franchise in 2024.

 Before the 2021–22 season, the Raptors signed and traded Lowry to the Miami Heat for Goran Dragić and Precious Achiuwa.
 On September 10, 2021, the Canadian government allowed the Raptors to return to Scotiabank Arena for the first time since March 2020, requiring spectators to show a proof of COVID-19 vaccination to attend.
 Despite a multitude of injuries to key players, the Raptors won 48 games to return to the postseason, entering the 2022 NBA playoffs as the fifth seed in the Eastern Conference.
 However, the Raptors would lose to the Philadelphia 76ers in the first round in six games, after going down 0–3 to start the series.
 Siakam was named to his second All-NBA Team, tying Vince Carter and Demar DeRozan for the most All-NBA selections in Raptors history.
 Scottie Barnes, whom the Raptors had selected fourth overall in the 2021 NBA draft, was named the 2022 NBA Rookie of the Year.

+On April 21, 2023, after the Raptors were eliminated from the Play-in tournament by the Chicago Bulls, the Raptors fired head coach Nurse.
+The rest of Nurse's coaching staff were also fired.
+On June 13, 2023, Darko Rajaković, a former Memphis Grizzlies assistant coach, was hired as the Raptors head coach, replacing Nurse.

 On December 30, 2023, the Raptors traded OG Anunoby, along with Precious Achiuwa and Malachi Flynn to the New York Knicks in exchange for RJ Barrett, Immanuel Quickley and a 2024 2nd-round pick.